0daylabs/0daylabs.github.io/_posts/2019/Android/2019-09-18-deep-dive-into-Android-security.md

 {%endhighlight%}

-Let's run the newly installed APK and we can see that clicking on "ok" won't exit the application now.
-Essentially what we did here is to modify the function call "onClick" and we removed the `system.exit()` function invocation line: `invoke-static {p1}, Ljava/lang/System;->exit(I)V`.
+Let's run the newly installed APK and we can see that clicking on "ok" won't exit the application.
+Essentially what we did here was to modify the function call "onClick" and we removed the `system.exit()` function invocation line: `invoke-static {p1}, Ljava/lang/System;->exit(I)V`.
 Then we recomplied, signed (using [sign.jar](https://github.com/appium/sign){:target="_blank"}) and reinstalled the application to bypass this check.

 ## Leaking the secret with runtime instrumentation - Frida

 Frida is a dynamic runtime instrumentation toolkit using which we can hook functions, spy on crypto APIs or trace private application code on runtime.
 In short, using frida, we can redefine functions, leak function variables and what not ?
-In order to run Frida, make sure to install frida server on your rooted device and it's running in the background as root (Frida - Instal[Client](https://www.frida.re/docs/installation/){:target="_blank"} and [Server](https://www.frida.re/docs/android/){:target="_blank"}).
+In order to run Frida, make sure to install frida server on your rooted device and it's running in the background as root (Frida - Install [Client](https://www.frida.re/docs/installation/){:target="_blank"} and [Server](https://www.frida.re/docs/android/){:target="_blank"}).
 Once the server is running, we can write our own script to leak the secret out of the APK during run time.

 A sample frida script (modifying function implementation) will look like this: